 Rob Riordan is a co-founder of High Tech High (HTH) and President of the HTH Graduate School of Education.
 A teacher, trainer, and program developer for over 40 years, he has worked with teams to develop 14 new schools (11 at High Tech High) spanning the K-12 years.
 As a long-time teacher at the Cambridge (MA) Rindge and Latin School, Rob developed an award-winning writing center and two pioneering high school internship programs.
 Later, under the auspices of the Office of Vocational and Adult Education in the U.S. Department of Education, he directed the New Urban High School project that led to the development of High Tech High.
 Rob is co-author, with Adria Steinberg and Kathleen Cushman, of Schooling for the Real World: The Essential Guide to Rigorous and Relevant Learning (Jossey Bass, 1999).

 In addition to the ongoing role model that is the HTH Graduate School of Education, Rob helped us refine our school design attributes and advises the Consortium on what's most important for students as well as developing powerful adult learning habits and culture among colleagues from different schools.
+Rob also serves as a mentor to the participants in School Foundry, the principal leadership and design incubator launched in 2017.

-Armando Ortiz graduated from Highline Big Picture in 2011 and now attends Central Washington University.
+Armando Ortiz graduated from Highline Big Picture in 2011 and more recently from Central Washington University, where he served as student body president.
 As a ninth grader at Big Picture, Armando co-founded Unidos, a multi-racial school-based group to increase knowledge and advocacy related to Latino issues.
 As this group developed under his leadership, Armando brought together students of all races from across the district to learn about their own and each other’s cultures, co-develop safe and supportive community, and take political action to improve educational opportunities.
 He was also a founding participant and consistent leader in development of the now district-wide First People’s Center, a collective of school- and community-based organizations focused on Native wellness and advocacy.
 In his senior year Armando was one of two students from the Puget Sound region awarded the Princeton Prize in Race Relations for this legacy as well as his senior thesis project, in which he posed as a fellow student at three large comprehensive high schools to study the effects of the program Proyecto Saber on achievement and academic persistence among participating students.
 During the project he reflected on the challenge of being an objective observer and maintaining his cover while resisting the urge to actively motivate and encourage stronger advocacy and engagement among his peers.
 His collective efforts as a high school student suggest a theory of action that learning together about each other’s cultural histories both breaks down perceived barriers and differences and encourages seeing our collective struggles (against racism, prejudice, poverty, educational inequities, etc.) as much more compelling than inter-personal conflict.

 Frequent visitors to Highline Big Picture often reflect on how students describe the school as an extended family.
 There are no cliques, and students describe a sense of safety from bullying in contrast to their previous schools.
 When asked how this came to be, students, rather than saying anything about adults at the school, often respond that if a (usually new) student puts someone down or acts like a bully, other students quickly intervene and clarify that “we don’t do that here,” and, more importantly, “YOU don’t need to do that here.”
 Armando was significantly responsible for developing and sustaining that school culture.
 The Consortium benefits from Armando’s guidance to better understand how to build a culture of college interest and persistence among students with negative school histories, and how to cultivate a strong student-led school community.
 We also recommend Armando as a powerful public speaker on any of the issues described here.
+In 2017 Armando was awarded Big Picture Learning's Alumni Action Award.

 Linda Nathan is the Special Advisor to the Superintendent of Boston Public Schools.
 Her work focuses on how best to balance the opportunities that school autonomy presents with the need for all students in all schools to succeed.
 Linda was the founding headmaster of Boston Arts Academy, Boston’s only public high school for the visual and performing arts.
 Under her leadership, the school won state, national, and international recognition and awards, and over 94% of graduates go on to college each year.
 She also founded the Center for Arts in Education, the outreach, professional development, and arts advocacy arm of Boston Arts Academy and served as its Executive Director.